Eli1771/resources_for_ventures/test/spec.md

 MY CHECKLIST

--Make radio button select w/ icons for student signin -Helpers in views to set permissions
+-Make radio button select w/ icons for student signin -Helpers in views to set permissions <--- done?
--write out course/:id/materials/:id and course/:id/materials/new
 -Flash messages for all routing errors
 -Bugfix student assignments list
--add option to select user type when you sign up w/ fb -User assignment 'mark as viewed' buttons should be displayed conditionally -Bugfix user assignments hash outputting to screen -Students view their teachers and vice versa
+-Add option to select user type when you sign up w/ fb <---------- -User assignment 'mark as viewed' buttons should be displayed conditionally -Bugfix user assignments hash outputting to screen -Students view their teachers and vice versa
+-Teachers should need to enter a passcode for new user